Jim Bibby: Pittsburgh Pirates

-Bibby signed with Pittsburgh on March 15, 1978.
+Bibby signed with Pittsburgh nine days later on 15 March 1978.
 He was originally expected to be the new closer, replacing Goose Gossage, who had left for the New York Yankees in the offseason.
 Instead, Bibby became a starter in the five-man rotation and had his most productive years with the Pirates, going 50–32 with a 3.53 ERA in five seasons.

 His only postseason experience was when he helped the Pirates capture the 1979 World Series Championship.
 Despite not getting a decision in any of his three starts, Bibby pitched effectively with a 2.08 ERA and 15 strikeouts in 17 1/3 innings.
 In the 3–2 victory over the Cincinnati Reds in Game 2 of the National League Championship Series at Riverfront Stadium, he pitched seven innings and left the game with a 2–1 lead.
 Bibby went 6 1/3 innings and departed Game 4 of the Fall Classic with a 6–3 advantage in the 9–6 loss to the Baltimore Orioles at Three Rivers Stadium.
 When the Pirates clinched the series with a 4–1 win in Game 7 at Memorial Stadium, he lasted four innings, with his only mistake being Rich Dauer's home run to lead off the Orioles' third.

 Bibby's best year in the majors was in 1980, when he posted a 19–6 record and a league-best .760 win–loss percentage.
 He also made his only appearance in an All-Star Game that season at Dodger Stadium on July 8.
 Bibby entered the game in relief of Jerry Reuss and pitched a scoreless seventh inning.
 After Robin Yount flied out to right field, Bibby surrendered a single to center to Willie Randolph, who was retired when Cecil Cooper grounded to the shortstop for a double play.

-On May 19, 1981, Bibby began a start against the Atlanta Braves by allowing a leadoff single to right to Terry Harper.
-From that point on, Bibby hurled the equivalent of a perfect game (but actually a one-hit game) by retiring the next 27 batters in a 5–0 victory.
-He also excelled at the plate that night by hitting a pair of doubles (to center off Phil Niekro in the fifth, to left off Rick Mahler in the sixth), driving in a run and scoring another.
+Bibby pitched a one-hit complete-game shutout in a 5–0 home win over the Atlanta Braves on 19 May 1981 when he recorded 27 consecutive outs after allowing a leadoff Terry Harper single to right.
+He also hit a pair of doubles, scored a run and drove in another.

 After missing all of 1982 with a shoulder injury, Bibby spent one more season with the Pirates as a spot starter/long reliever.
 He was granted free agency on November 7, 1983.